 - Check your brake pads.
 You might have to put the car on jack stands and remove a tire on the front and rear to check the pads.

-Conclusion: Learn How to DIY and Reduce Maintenance Costs
+Learn to DIY Auto Repairs and Reduce Maintenance Costs

-Start there, and if your vehicle is really getting up in miles and hasn’t been taken care of then consider checking the suspension as well.
+Start with the list above.
+Then check your suspension components as well if your vehicle is really getting up in miles and hasn’t been taken care of.
 By learning how to do a proper vehicle inspection you can discover issues before they become a problem.

 There are many video guides on the topic, and it’s better to know what’s going on with your vehicle then taking it in for an oil change and leaving the mechanic shop broke cause you weren’t prepared.